Foreword from CHN CEO, Megan Cahill

 In April 2019, CHN partnered with Coolamon Advisors to co-design the CCF.
 The CCF identifies competencies that link back to the six domains that underpin culturally respectful health service delivery as outlined in the “Cultural Respect Framework 2016-2026 for Aboriginal and Torres Strait Islander Health”.
 In December 2019, the CCF Implementation Plan was developed, following consultation with all CHN staff, as an opportunity to start to identify how to embed the CCF into organisational work priorities and take ownership of the implementation.
 The Implementation Plan identifies a list of priorities and actions to support the CCF and ensure the organisation is well equipped to support culturally safe service delivery within the ACT.
 This work is a recognition that the implementation of this framework is a continuous journey that encourages both an individual and whole-of-organisation approach to supporting the ongoing cultural journey and evolving health needs.

-CHN has established an Aboriginal and Torres Strait Islander Working Group which is responsible to oversee the implementation of the framework over the coming years.
+CHN has established a Cultural Diversity Working Group which is responsible to oversee the implementation of the framework over the coming years.
 CHN acknowledge that our framework is a living document and will evolve as we do so as an organisation.

 Click below to download the Cultural Competency Framework